evavdborn/SIMON_Interactive_Material/README.md

 # Anemone_Interactive_Material
 This is material behviour created for the course Interactive Materility

+Hardware:
-Interaction with a Time of Flight Sensor, Haptic engine (Feelix) and capyarns
+- Time of Flight Sensor (VL61680x)
+- Servo Motor
+- Capyarn
+- Files for lasercutter
+- Files for 3D printer